 Do You Really Need a Pure Sine Wave Inverter?

 You don’t need one.
-However, other types of inverter aren’t as powerful or efficient.
+However, other types of inverters aren’t as powerful or efficient.
 If you don’t mind sacrificing power to save some money, go ahead and by a modified sine wave Inverter.
 Keep in mind that square wave inverters are the least powerful and are best used for tools and small appliances.

 What Can I Run on a Modified Sine Wave Inverter?

-You can run most household appliances like refrigerators, ovens and air conditioners.
+You can run most household appliances like refrigerators, ovens, and air conditioners.
 However, these products won’t work to their optimal performance as this type doesn’t consume your RV battery power efficiently.
 This problem is mainly for any electric motor appliances.

-What Size of Inverter Do I Need for my RV?
+What Size of Inverter Do I Need For My RV?

 The size of your inverter depends on the capabilities of your RV battery, you should check the input and output for the battery.
 For example, a 12V battery can churn out 120V of power.
 If you can match them effectively, you will get the maximum the Inverter can give.